farbodj/RAPID/README.md

 * FWHM, Diameter, FRD Finder: Determines the diameter of the circle (in pixels), fits a spline polynomial to the gaussians and calculates the Full Width Half Maximum (FWHM) and also the Focal Ratio Degradation (FRD) of the ring.

 * Calibrate - FWHM, Radius, FRD Finder: Rotates the image several times with random angles and determines FWHM, Diameter and FRD Finder of the system (this time with standard deviation from several measurments).

+* Show All - Determines FRD of multiple rings in multiple files and plots a graph of FRD Vs angle of all rings (note that for this function, name of the directory should be entered in the corresponding space).

 # Run the code
          -python RingTest.py